Business Journalism Curriculum

 JOURNALISM 201 (3)-Introduction to Reporting

-Prerequisite: Journalism 101.
-The principles and techniques of information gathering and news writing, with emphasis on fulfilling the role of the news media in a democratic society.
-Extensive laboratory work preparing assignments for print, electronic and online media, stressing accuracy, clarity and the appropriate use of the different media.
-Coddington, Locy or Cumming.
+Prerequisite: JOUR 101.
+Students are taught the principles and techniques of information gathering and news writing, with emphasis on fulfilling the role of the news media in a democratic society.
+Extensive laboratory work enables students to prepare assignments for online and other digital media, while stressing accuracy, clarity and skepticism in reporting and writing.
+Coddington, Locy or Walters.

 Fall, Winter